FreshX-GmbH/melnor_decloudify/README.md

 http://<IP of your decloudifier>/REST?channel=2&min=60

-Turn channel 2 off
+Turn channel 2 off (this does not work yet, so set the valve to the minimum of 1)

-http://<IP of your decloudifier>/REST?channel=2&min=0
+http://<IP of your decloudifier>/REST?channel=2&min=1

 channel = 0,1,2,3
 min = 0 - ???
 (600?)